Featured TBL Video

 Team-Based Learning (TBL) is a unique and powerful form of small group learning that enables you to realize the full potential of the flipped classroom by providing coherent organizational structures to design your entire course.
 By using TBL you can ensure that your students come to class prepared and then help them build on their preparation to turn them into masters at applying the course content to solve problems.

-At its heart, TBL is about student teams making difficult decisions – based on complex data analysis – then publicly committing to those decisions and quickly and efficiently getting focused feedback on the quality of their decision-making.
+At its heart, TBL is about student teams making judgements and difficult decisions – based on complex data analysis – then publicly committing to those decisions and quickly and efficiently getting focused feedback on the quality of their decision-making.
 This decision and feedback loop helps students clarify their thinking and deepen their learning.

 What instructors are saying about TBL

 I would say if you’re motivated to have fun in the classroom and want to enjoy every class, and you want the students to leave energized about your subject, this is for you.
 Now I will not teach a course without Team-Based Learning.Brenda Collings Accounting, University of New Brunswick, Saint John [i]

 It means fun!
 I don’t have to lecture, which I hated.
 I get to know my students.
 TBL is a heck of a lot more work than lecturing, but it’s also a lot more fun.Mary Hadley Chemistry and Geology, Minnesota State University–Mankato [i]